-Florida State is the #3 law school in the nation for best student quality of life, according to Princeton Review (2019).
+Florida State is the #3 law school in the nation for best student quality of life, according to Princeton Review (2021).

-According to preLaw magazine (2020), Florida State is the nation's #I law school for government careers, #7 in the nation for public defender/prosecutor jobs and among the nation's top 7 law schools for public policy.
+According to preLaw magazine (2021), Florida State is the nation's #4 law school for government careers and #17 in the nation for public defender/prosecutor jobs.